Core excitations of uranyl in Cs$_{2}$UO$_{2}$Cl$_{4}$ from relativistic embedded damped-response time-dependent density functional theory calculations: Results and Discussion

-In Figure~\ref{fig:4c2cntosuo2cl4}, the transition utilized to align the simulated spectra with their corresponding experimental data is depicted in orange and the energy shift values are displayed above each spectrum.
-The results of our simulations reveal that the energy shift values and differences between them become increasingly pronounced at higher absorption edges.
-For instance, at the O K-edge, the energy shift values for the 2- and 4-component simulations are respectively 13.3 eV and 13.8 eV, whereas, for the U L$_3$-edge, these values are 95.2 eV and 86.3 eV.
+All of our calculated transition energies shown in Table~\ref{tab:transition-energies} were considered for the analysis.
+We observe these are shifted in a very systematic manner to higher energies with respect to the experiment, with these differences of energy becoming increasingly pronounced at higher absorption edges.
+For instance, at the O K-edge, the energy shift values for the 2c-TDA and 4c-DR simulations are respectively 13.3 eV and 13.8 eV, whereas, for the U L$_3$-edge, these values are 95.2 eV and 86.3 eV.
+Therefore, in order to compare the theoretical and experimental results, we have aligned these based on specific transitions, identified by orange vertical lines in Figure~\ref{fig:poldep}.

-The increase of the shift for deeper cores is in line with the difficulty of TD-DFT to properly account for the orbital relaxation that should accompany the creation of a core hole, which will be increasingly important as the core orbitals under consideration become closer to the nucleus.
-This is already clearly illustrated for ionization energies, for which state-specific (e.g.\ $\Delta$MP2~\cite{south20164} for small actinyls species) or coupled-cluster approaches (EOM-IP-CCSD~\cite{southworth2019observing,halbert2021relativistic} for heavy halogenated species), and more recently for excitation energies at the U M$_4$-edge of the bare uranyl using multiconfigurational approaches ~\cite{sergentu2018ab,sergentu2022x, polly2021relativistic}.
-For instance,~~\citet{polly2021relativistic} evaluated the performance of various active spaces in SO-RASSCF and SO-RASPT2 simulations.
-Their results were found to overestimate experimental values by 12.9 eV and 17.4 eV at RASSCF and RASPT2 theory levels, respectively, which are about half of our results, which exhibited a discrepancy of 39.8 eV and 37.2 eV for 2- and 4-component calculations, respectively.
+The increasing discrepancy between experimental and theoretical peak positions (and hence the increase in the value of the shift to be applied to theoretical results) for deeper cores is related to the difficulty of TD-DFT to properly account for the orbital relaxation that should accompany the creation of a core hole--which will be increasingly important as the core orbitals under consideration become closer to the nucleus.

+The magnitude of orbital relaxation effects for the deeper core in heavy elements is clearly illustrated for ionization energies, obtained for small actinide species~\cite{south20164} with state-specific correlated methods ($\Delta$MP2) or for heavy halogenated species~\cite{southworth2019observing,halbert2021relativistic,Knecht2022} employing equation of motion coupled-cluster approaches (CVS-EOM-IP-CCSD), with the results by~\citet{halbert2021relativistic} and~\citet{Knecht2022} illustrating that (small) differences between 2- and 4-component Hamiltonians as seen here may arise, depending on which 2-component approach is used.
+More recently, orbital relaxation has also been investigated for excitation energies at the U M$_4$-edge of the bare uranyl using multiconfigurational approaches ~\cite{sergentu2018ab,polly2021relativistic,sergentu2022x}.

+In the latter case,~~\citet{polly2021relativistic} evaluated the performance of various active spaces in SO-RASSCF and SO-RASPT2 simulations.
+Their results to excitation energies at the U M$_4$-edge were found to overestimate experimental values by 12.9 eV and 17.4 eV at RASSCF and RASPT2 theory levels, respectively.
+This corresponds to about half of the overestimation found for our 4c-DR and 2c-TDA results (37.2 eV and 39.8 eV, respectively).

 The relatively modest changes upon including dynamical electron correlation (about 5 eV) are consistent with the findings of~~\citet{south20164} on the contribution from electron correlation (at MP2 level) to the binding energies in uranyl, as most of the core hole relaxation is coming from the orbital optimization enabled by the RASSCF approach.
 It is nevertheless interesting to note that the RASSCF calculations are closer to the experiment than RASPT2, suggesting a possible cancellation of errors when comparing the bare uranyl to the experimental system.
 We will return to this point when discussing the performance of embedding.